ocgi/ocgi.github.io/content/en/docs/faq/_index.md

 }
 ```

 Similarly, Squad supports graceful updates.
-You can specify `carrier.ocgi.dev/graceful-update: "true"` in Squad's annotations.
-In this way, when Squad updates and deletes GameServer, it will also check the DeleteableGates condition.
+When Squad updates and deletes GameServer, it will also check the
+DeleteableGates condition.